lhelms2/howto_rtd/docs/source/quick_rst.rst

 Italics
 ~~~~~~~~

-To make a word or phrase display in italics, surround it with single asterisks.
+Make a word or phrase display in italics by surrounding it with single asterisks.

 .. code-block:: rst